joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-4/Memo-Tutorial/README.md

 As all awesome programmers do, let's write up some [pseudocode](http://www.unf.edu/~broggio/cop2221/2221pseu.htm) first.
-That way, it's easier to plan code, to correct mistakes, and make __more better__ code in general:
+That way, it's easier to plan code, to correct mistakes, and make __more better__ code in general.

+Below is my (messy) pseudocode for this problem:

 __getFactorial__:
 ```